sindresorhus/grunt-shell/readme.md

 #### Multiple commands

-Run multiple commands by placing them in an array which is joined using `&&` or `;`. `&&` means run this only if the previous command succeded.
+Run multiple commands by placing them in an array which is joined using `&&` or `;`. `&&` means run this only if the previous command succeeded.
 You can also use `&` to have the commands run concurrently (by executing all commands except the last one in a subshell).

 ```js
 grunt.initConfig({